jingyihan/StockSalesAnalysis/README.md

 ![image](https://user-images.githubusercontent.com/24922489/112740795-22874700-8f3d-11eb-82bf-7b66a1c0bc12.png)

 ## Clustering
 K-means clustering methodology was used to classify stocks based on three factors: quantity, imbalance, Total Commission.
-KNN elbow plot was used to select the best number of clusters to apply:
+KNN elbow plot was used to select the best number of clusters to apply.
+As shown in the plot below, 5 clusters are appropriate for the dataset, given the improvements after 5 is less significant.

 ![image](https://user-images.githubusercontent.com/24922489/112740811-3f237f00-8f3d-11eb-86d1-aa46e18ad2e5.png)